Global map of sea surface salinity

 SMAP Sea Surface Salinity (SSS) V3.0 Dataset from Remote Sensing Systems (RSS) Released

-[05-Nov-18] The PO.DAAC is pleased to announce the availability of the version 3.0 SMAP Sea Surface Salinity (SSS) data from Remote Sensing Systems
+[05-Nov-2018] The Physical Oceanography Distributed Active Archive Center (PO.DAAC) is pleased to announce the availability of the version 3.0 SMAP Sea Surface Salinity (SSS) data from Remote Sensing Systems

 (RSS).
 Several enhancements over the previous release are implemented including:

 - Use of Version 4 L1B SMAP RFI filtered antenna temperatures.

 - Implementation of the geophysical model function from Aquarius version 5 adapted to SMAP.